Garden photographs

 Those who are new to garden photography may find the following notes useful.

 1. Take pictures when the light conditions are 'luminous'.
-Dull gray skies produce dull pictures.
+Dull gray skies produce dull grey pictures.
 Bright sun and blue sky produce pictures which are too contrasty (white for the sky, black for the shadow, only a few greens in the vegetation).
 You will often see portrait photographers using reflectors and flash to soften the light.
-Since garden-sized reflectors are impractical, outdoor photographers wait for 'cloudy-bright' conditions - preferably when the sun has just gone behind a cloud, or when the the sun is pushing through a morning mist.
+Since garden-sized reflectors are impractical, outdoor photographers wait for 'cloudy-bright' conditions - preferably when the sun has just gone behind a cloud, or when the sun is pushing through a morning mist.
 The light is luminous.

-2. If you let an automatic camera decide on your exposure, be careful not to have too much sky or water in the view.
+2. If you let an automatic camera decide on your exposure, be careful not to have too much sky or too much water in the view.
 The camera will expose for the sky or water and the vegetation will be too dark.
 If you can set the camera to manual, take an exposure reading from the most important area of vegetation in your picture.

 How to Photograph Flowers